zeuslawyer/microservices-architecture-course/project1/README.md

 - the `React` front end app is on port `3000`
 - the `Posts` service is on port `5001`.
 It receives posts and it emits events into the event bus.
 It also receives events from the event bus.
 - the `Comments` service is on port `5002`.
-It receives comments and emits events into the event bus.
+It receives comments and emits `CommentCreated` events into the event bus.
 It also receives events from the event bus.
+Comments are sent to the `Moderator` service, which moderates it and emits it back with `status` to `CommentModerated`.
+Then the `Comments` service updates its database, and emits with `CommentUpdated` through the event bus, to be picked up by the `Query` Service.
 - the `Query` service is on port `5004`.
 It fetches data for the Front End.
 It joins `Posts` and `Comments` and returns them.
 It receives events from the event bus.
 - the `Comment Moderator` service is on port `5003`.
 It receives events from the event bus.
 It moderates the `status` flag on `Comments` and emits an event that notifies subscribers that comments have been updated.
 The `Query` service listens for this update to update the presentation layer with updated comment data.
 - the `Event Bus` service is on port `5005`.
 Event objects have two properties : `type` and `data`.
 The event data also publishes events to the other 3 services.